asifirfankhan/analysis_covid_19_data/README.md

-# analysis_covid_19_data

-## Specify data sources

-#### The COVID-19 data for Germany are being collected by the Robert Koch Institute and I take this data from kaggle as our first data set.
-#### As an additional we are working with COVID-19 dataset is a collection of the COVID-19 data maintained by Our World in Data.
-Data comes from the European Centre for Disease Prevention and Control (ECDC).

 # Covid-19 Death and Recovered Rate Analysis

 In December 2019 the first case of COVID-19 was found in Wuhan,China.
 From that moment it spread widely in China infecting a huge number of people.
 On March 11 World Health